HelpSeeker/CoubDownloader/README.md

 ## This branch

-This branch is a play- and training-ground for me, as I never worked with multithreading before.
+This branch is a play- and training-ground for me. *Usage is discouraged.*

-Usage is discouraged.

 ## Contents